9 CPF ‘hacks’ to grow your nest egg

 If your retirement needs are well catered for, and you have plenty of surplus cash or just won TOTO, you can consider topping up your child’s SA to leverage attractive interest rates and compounding.

-If your child has zero SA savings, you can top up to $192,000, which is the FRS in 2022.
-Assuming an annual interest of 4%, the amount will grow to about $1.7 million over 55 years.
+If your child has zero SA savings, you can top up to S$205,800, which is the FRS in 2024.
+Assuming an annual interest of 4%, the amount will grow to more than S$1.7 million over 55 years.

 Of course, this assumes no change in CPF policies and interest rates.
 Do note that there is no tax relief for top-ups to your child’s CPF accounts.